 Republic Day 2020: In a first, Kolkata Port Trust tableau to roll down Delhi Rajpath

-New Delhi, Jan 23: The 150-year-old Kolkata Port Trust, which was recently renamed by Prime Minister Narendra Modi after Jan Sangh founder Syama Prasad Mookerjee, will be showcased in the tableau of the Ministry of Shipping during the Republic Day Parade.
+New Delhi, Jan 23: The 150-year-old Kolkata Port Trust, which was recently renamed by Prime Minister Narendra Modi after Jan Sangh founder Syama Prasad Mukherjee, will be showcased in the tableau of the Ministry of Shipping during the Republic Day Parade.

-The float depicts a sea dock with labourers and engineers working on site in the backdrop of the iconic Howrah Bridge of Kolkata, and the iconic click tower of the Kolkata Port Trust (KoPT), along with containers.
+The float depicts a sea dock with labourers and engineers working on-site in the backdrop of the iconic Howrah Bridge of Kolkata, and the iconic clock tower of the Kolkata Port Trust (KoPT), along with containers.

 The front of the tableau reads 'Kolkata Port Trust' in Hindi and English, with a logo of its sesquicentenary next to it bearing tag line --'150 Years - Glorious Past.
 Vibrant Future'.